The Heisenberg category of a category: -categories

 Let $\A$ and $\B$ be \dg categories and let $M$ be an $\A$-$\B$-bimodule.
-We say that $M$ is $\A$-perfect (resp. $\B$-perfect) if it is perfect levelwise in $\A$ (resp. $\B$).
+We say that $M$ is $\A$\emph{-perfect} (resp. $\B$\emph{-perfect}) if it is perfect levelwise in $\A$ (resp. $\B$).
 That is, $\aM$ (resp. $M_b$) is a perfect module for all $a \in \A$ (resp. $b \in \B$).
-Similarly, for other properties of modules such as $h$-projective, $h$-flat, or representable.
+Similarly, for other properties of modules such as h-projective, h-flat, or representable.

 A \dg category $\A$ is \em smooth \rm if the diagonal bimodule $\A$ is perfect as an $\A$-$\A$-bimodule.
 It is \em proper \rm if $\A$ is Morita equivalent (see Section~\ref{section-enhanced-categories}) to a \dg algebra which is perfect over $\kk$.
-Equivalently, $\A$ is proper if and only if the total cohomology of each its $\homm$-complex is finitely-generated and $D(\A)$ is compactly generated.
+Equivalently, $\A$ is proper if and only if the total cohomology of each $\homm$-complex is finitely-generated and $\catD(\A)$ is compactly generated.
 See \cite[Section~2.2]{ToenVaquie-ModuliOfObjectsInDGCategories} for further details on these two notions.

-\subsubsection{Restriction and extension of scalars}
+\subsection{Restriction and extension of scalars}

 Let $\A$ and $\B$ be two \dg categories and let $M$ be an $\A$-$\B$-bimodule.
 Moreover, let $\A'$ and $\B'$ be another two \dg categories and let $f\colon \A' \rightarrow \A$ and $g\colon \B' \rightarrow \B$ be \dg functors.
-Define the \em restriction of scalars of $M$ along $f$ and $g$ \rm to be the $\A'$-$\B'$-bimodule $\leftidx{_f}{M}{_g}$ defined as $M \circ (f \otimes_\kk g)$.
-In particular, for any $a \in \A$ and $b \in \B$ we have $\leftidx{_a}{(\leftidx{_f}{M}{_g})}{_b} = \leftidx{_{f(a)}}{M}{_{g(b)}}$.
-We write $\leftidx{_f}{M}$ and $M_g$ for $\leftidx{_f}{M}{_{\id}}$ and $\leftidx{_{\id}}{M}{_g}$, respectively.
+Define the \em restriction of scalars of $M$ along $f$ and $g$ \rm to be the $\A'$-$\B'$-bimodule ${}_{f}{M}_{g}$ defined as $M \circ (f \otimes_\kk g)$.
+In particular, for any $a \in \A$ and $b \in \B$ we have ${}_{a}{({}_{f}{M}_{g})}{}_{b} = {}_{f(a)}{M}_{g(b)}$.
+We write ${}_{f}{M}$ and $M_g$ for ${}_{f}{M}_{\id}$ and ${}_{\id}{M}_{g}$, respectively.

-Let $\A$ and $\B$ be two \dg categories and let $f: \A \rightarrow \B$ be a \dg functor.
+Let $\A$ and $\B$ be two \dg categories and let $f: \A \rightarrow \B$ be a \dg functor .
 We have: \begin{enumerate} \item The \em restriction of scalars \rm functor

 is defined to be $(-) \otimes_\B \B_f$.
 It sends each $E \in \modB$ to its restriction $E_f \in \modA$, and therefore sends acyclic modules to acyclic modules. \item The \em extension of scalars \rm functor